stylelint-scss/stylelint-scss/src/rules/double-slash-comment-whitespace-inside/README.md

 Any number of slases are allowed at the beginning of the comment.
 So `/// comment` is treated the same way as `// comment`.

-Note that a newlint is not possible as a whitespace in terms of this rule as `//`-comments are intended to be single-line.
+Note that a newline is not possible as a whitespace in terms of this rule as `//`-comments are intended to be single-line.

 ## Options